TheNewJavaman/PatternStreams/README.md

 # PatternStreams

-Simplifies searching and patching runtime memory using syntax similar to Java streams
+Simplifies searching and patching runtime memory in C++ using syntax similar to Java streams

 ## Preview